cysouw/LSPmarkdown/README.md

 # A new LSP Book

 This is a markdown-skeleton for an LSP monograph.
-Please read the instructions in the directory `docs`.
+Please read the instructions in the directory `docs`, e.g. in HTML format [here](cysouw.github.io/LSPmarkdown).